zudello/zudello-knowledge-base/Knowledge Base/4 Document management/Tagging documents.md

 Zudello makes it easy to organise and filter your documents using tags.
 Tags provide visual cues that help your team track documents and get quick updates.
 This guide explains how to create, apply, and manage document tags.

-> Tags can also be applied to relationship records, like suppliers, and dimensions like accounts and departments.
+> Tags can also be applied to relationship records, like suppliers, and dimensions.

 ## Best practices